 -

 The different cruise ship companies have different arrival times into Kailua-Kona.
-If your cruise ship arrives at 9 a.m., then you should have enough time to make the 11:45 a.m. tour.
-Regardless of when your cruise ship arrives, there are a couple factors that will determine if you can get to Keauhou Bay in time to board one of our cruises.
+If your cruise ship arrives at 9 a.m., then you should have enough time to make the 12pm tour.
+Regardless of when your cruise ship arrives, there are a couple factors that will determine if you can get to Keauhou Bay or Honokohau Marina in time to board one of our cruises.
 Make sure that you are aboard one of the tender boats that will ferry you from the cruise ship (anchored) to the pier in downtown Kailua-Kona by 9:30 a.m.
-You will also want to have a taxi waiting for you at the pier to bring you to Keauhou Bay.
+You will also want to have a taxi waiting for you at the pier to bring you to Keauhou Bay or Honokohau Marina.
 You can make arrangements with the ship concierge to reserve a taxi for you.
-It is a 25-minute taxi ride from the Kailua-Kona pier to Keauhou Bay.
+It is a 25-minute taxi ride from the Kailua-Kona pier to Keauhou Bay and 10 minute ride to Honokohau Marina in Kailua Kona.

 -

 The morning does not offer any additional experiences not available to the afternoon trip.
-The same number of fish live in the bay and ocean throughout the day.
+The same number and type of fish are present in the bay and ocean throughout the day.
 The main difference is you are more likely to have clear skies in the morning and a few more clouds in the afternoon.
+But visibility, warmth and sea life are the same.

 -